Career options in software

 Finally, I'm now working as a data platform engineer at an ML-powered drug discovery company, where I build and maintain the data infrastructure.
 And on top of that, I've spent time broadening my understanding of other roles through reading, online courses, and side projects.

 There are a variety of roles in the software field, each of which has a unique focus and skillset.
-Usually, different roles will collaborate together to solve a business need or function.
-I like to categorise them into four areas of work: insights, models, products, and platforms.
+I like to categorise them into five domains, or areas of work: insights, models, products, platforms, and systems.
+Roles in the same domain share similar high-level deliverables and/or problem statements, but perform different work.
+This may mean collaborating together on shared projects, or simply solving similar problems towards different end goals.

-Insights teams support data-driven decision-making.
-To do this, they gather and maintain data for analytics purposes.
+Insights teams support data-driven decision-making, taking the guesswork out of business decisions.
+They do this by first gathering and maintaining data for analytics purposes.
 Then they analyse and interpret the data to derive insights.
 Finally, they surface these insights to inform business decisions.

 The primary goal of analytics engineers is to provide clean, reliable data from all relevant sources.
 Without data, there is nothing to draw insights from or to train models on.
 Therefore, analytics engineers enable both insights and models teams to worry less about the data and more about what they can do with it.